box/developer.box.com/content/guides/tasks/assignments/1-assign.md

-To assign a task to a user you will need to provide the [`POST /task_assignments`](e://post_task_assignments) API with the `id` of the task and the `id` or `login` of the user.
+To assign a task to a user you will need to provide the [`POST /task_assignments`](e://post_task_assignments) API with the `id` of the task and the user's details.
+For the user an application can either use the user `id` or the user's login email, which Box refers to as their `login`.

 <Samples id='post_task_assignments' />

 <Message notice>
-  When assigning a task to a user, you can either do so by user `id` or by using their login email, which Box refers to as `login` within the API.
+  # Notifications

+  When creating a task an email notification is sent to the user who the task is assigned to.
 </Message>

 <Message warning>